AyoyAB/samples/oauth2/client/confidential/node/README.md

 * Start the server with the `npm start` command.
 * Point your web browser at `http://localhost:3000`.
-Please note that this URI will change if you change the server hostname or port.
+Please note that this URI will change if you change the server hostname or port in the configuration.
 * Click the sign in button of any of the OAuth2 providers you have configured and enabled during setup.
-* NB: The first time you sign a resource owner in with a provider, aconsent screen will be displayed, informing the resource owner that you are signing them in using your registered app.
-This screen will not be displayed on successive signing ins.
+* NB: The first time you sign a resource owner in with a provider, a consent screen will be displayed, informing the resource owner that you are signing them in using your registered app.
+This screen will not be displayed on subsequent signing ins.
 * NB: The sample code doesn't save the login state in any way, so you simply need to reload the main page in order to retry.